chingu-voyages/V53-tier1-team-02/README.md

       -  The allergies checkbox sub-feature allows users to select allergies. 🚫

       -  The submit button will register the allergies selected and subsequently alter the menu, omitting dishes that conflict              with any allergies that are submitted.
 The submit button also auto generates a menu and week date (to the current                  week) if they are not already scheduled in the schedule window. ✅

-  - Front Page 🔭

-    - An intuitive layout with button based features, all seamlessly integrated into a SPA (single-page-application) design. 🕹️

-    - A visually represented up-to-date weekly menu.
-This menu includes dates, menu items, ingredients, and calories. 🚀

 ## Our Team